mmadaio/temporal_association_rule_mining/README.md

 <h1>TITARL Setup</h1>

 1. Create .evt file of events (annotated behaviors and rapport ratings every 30 seconds) from master files.
-a.
-Using “create_evt.py”
+	- Using “create_evt.py”

 2. Create an .sevt file for each combination of train set and test set, to use for cross-validation of the predictions.
-a.
-Using “create_sevt.py”
+	- Using “create_sevt.py”
-b.
-With 6 total dyads of friends and 6 for strangers, we tried 4 dyads for train and 2 for test (15 friends and 15 strangers) and 5 train and 1 test (6 friends and 6 strangers)
+	- With 6 total dyads of friends and 6 for strangers, we tried 4 dyads for train and 2 for test (15 friends and 15 strangers) and 5 train and 1 test (6 friends and 6 strangers)

 3. Create config file for each set.
-a.
-Using “create_config.py”
+	- Using “create_config.py”

 4. Create “learn_rules.bat” file, using each .sevt and config file
-a.
-Using “write_rules.py”
+	- Using “write_rules.py”